MileHacker Logo

 Budgeting Insight

-• Zagreb is generally affordable in comparison with other European capitals.
+• Zagreb is generally affordable compared to other European capitals.

 • Careful planning helps manage spending effectively.

-• Local markets offer fresh, inexpensive produce and good to go-to-eat items.
+• Local markets offer fresh, inexpensive produce and ready-to-eat items.

 • Free attractions fill your itinerary without impacting your wallet.